-- 37. The proposed polling district and polling place scheme to be considered by the Committee is set out in detail in Appendix 1.
-The proposals include the following details: - Map showing the polling district boundaries and location of polling places - Polling district letters and description of polling district - Parliamentary constituency - Proposed polling place - Recommended number of polling stations to be used at a combined local and parliamentary election - Estimated number of in-person electors - Assessment of disabled access - Justification for any amendments or no change proposals - 38.
-The following labelling convention has been used for the polling district letters: - First two letters denote the ward (e.g. AG for Arnos Grove) - Second letter denotes the polling district (e.g. A, B, C, etc.) - Inclusion of number indicates polling districts that are currently in separate wards and which will be merged following the May 2022 elections. - X, Y or Z indicates the parliamentary constituency. - 39.
+- 38. The proposed polling district and polling place scheme was approved by the General Purposes Committee on 14 October 2021 and is recommended for approval by Council.
+The scheme is set out in detail in Appendix 1.
+The proposals include the following details: - Map showing the polling district boundaries and location of polling places - Polling district letters and description of polling district boundaries - Parliamentary constituency - Polling place - Recommended number of polling stations to be used at a combined local and parliamentary election - Estimated number of in-person electors - Assessment of disabled access - Justification for any amendments or no change proposals - Following approval of the polling scheme by the General Purposes Committee, extensive cross-checking of the properties within each polling district has been undertaken.
+A number of minor adjustments of the polling district boundaries were made and are listed in Appendix 1. - 39.
+The following labelling convention has been used for the polling district letters: - First two letters denote the ward (e.g. AG for Arnos Grove) - Third letter denotes the polling district (e.g. A, B, C, etc.) - Inclusion of number indicates polling districts that are currently in separate wards and which will be merged following the May 2022 elections - X, Y or Z indicates the parliamentary constituency. - 40.
 The proposals recommend a total number of 108 polling places.